samwukong/da6_gen/README.md

 This automatically creates a DA6 roster which can be copied to Excel for easy printing

-Each cell is 'clickable' to change the Soldier's status during that day between:
+Each cell is 'clickable' to change the Service Member's status during that day between:
 Available, 'A', 'D', or 'U'.
 See AR 220-45 for the meaning of these designators.

 From AR 220-45